The Benefits of Outdoor Play for Young Children

 Health benefits of outdoor play for children

 Outdoor play is very important in helping children grow up strong and healthy.
-When kids play outside, they’re usually much more active which can lead to many health benefits.
+When children play outside, they are often more active, which can support a range of health benefits.
 As well as this, children who spend time outdoors at a young age are far more likely to enjoy being active, helping them to stay healthy as they get older.

 Some key health benefits of outdoor play for children include: